 There are several health facilities but MSF Women's Hospital focuses on the most marginalised or poorest populations.

 To further facilitate access to our hospital for these groups of people in particular, we have an outreach program that has recently restarted and expanded to access a much wider area of people in need.

-The region that we’re working in is close to the Federally Administered Tribal Areas (FATA), where the health facilities are very poor due to ongoing conflict over the past years.
+The region that we’re working in is close to the Federally Administered Tribal Areas (FATA), where the health facilities are very poor due to the ongoing conflict over the past years.

-Within Peshawar city and the surrounding district there are lots of internally displaced people and many refugees from Afghanistan, and most of them don’t have access to maternity care because they can’t afford it, because it’s unsafe to travel or because they simply don’t know the service exists.
+Within Peshawar city and the surrounding district, there are lots of internally displaced people and many refugees from Afghanistan, and most of them don’t have access to maternity care because they can’t afford it, because it’s unsafe to travel or because they simply don’t know the service exists.

 So we went back into the Basic Health Units (BHUs) around Peshawar to inform them about what we are doing, who we are, that our medical services are free.

 We also cover the cost of transport to facilitate the referral of women by the Basic Health Units to our maternity service.